Bay Area Solidarity Summer (BASS)

 • connect with a multi-generational community of peers and mentors

 3. When and where is BASS?
-What about housing?

 4. Should I apply?